nkarasiak/MuseoToolBox/docs/source/auto_examples/raster_tools/rasterMath.rst

     Using datatype from numpy table : int64
     Detected 1 band(s) for function sub.
     No data is set to : -9223372036854775808
-    Using datatype from numpy table : int16
-    Detected 1 band(s) for function add.
-    No data is set to : -32768

 Run the script